-Where no Member State has jurisdiction in application of the previous articles, this article makes provision for establishing the Member State whose courts may handle the case by way of exception.
-This rule ensures access to justice for the partners and interested third parties when the property or properties of either partners or of both partners is located on the territory of a particular Member State, and also where both partners have the nationality of a particular Member State.
+Where no Member States has jurisdiction in application of the previous articles, this article makes provision for establishing the Member State whose courts may handle the case by way of exception.
+This rule ensures access to justice for spouses and interested third parties when the property or properties of either spouse or of both spouses is located on the territory of a particular Member State, and also where both spouses have the nationality of a particular Member State.
+Property or properties of either spouse or of both spouses is located on the territory of a particular Member State, and also where both spouses have the nationality of a particular Member State.